Authentication

 response_typestring (required)Only allowed value is code

-curl "https://id.streamersonglist.com/oauth2/authorize\
+curl "https://id.streamersonglist.com/oauth2/auth\

 ?client_id=<your_registered_client_id>\